micbay/RaceTimerAndController/README.md

 > ***Note on Reference Sources** - All links are for reference only and are not to be taken as an endorsement of any particular component supplier.
 I attempt to reference official Arduino resources whenever possible, but this is also not an endorsement for or against using the Arduino store.*

 ### **Prerequisites**
-This project involves a lot of different hardware and software concepts and implements some more intermediate to advanced code for Arduino.
-However, I have endeavored to explain in enough detail that someone with almost no experience can still implement and even modify to their own use.
+This project involves a lot of different hardware and software concepts, and implements some more intermediate to advanced code for Arduino.
+However, I have endeavored to explain in enough detail that someone with almost no experience can still implement, and even modify to their own use.

 It is expected the reader understands how to use the Arduino IDE, connect wires, and program boards.
 To get up to speed on those basics, there are many great resources from [Arduino](https://www.arduino.cc/en/Guide) and around the web, covering them exhaustively.

 <br>

 # **Hardware Configuration**
-All of the components are readily available and can be connected with basic jumper leads or simple conductor and header pin soldering.
+All of the components are readily available and can be connected with basic jumper leads or simple conductors (wires).
+Some components might require header pin soldering if they do not come pre-assembled.
 > ***Note on Housing and Mechanical Interface** - This project only documents the functional electrical and software configuration.
 It can be wired, and used as illustrated for demonstration, however, for repeated, practical usage, the construction of a permanent housing, and mechanical trigger interface, is left up to the implementer to develop per their unique setup.*

 ## **Parts for Race Controller**